How nonprofits can act now to lock in historic energy bill savings

 How nonprofits can lock in savings now

-As discussed above, revisiting and renegotiating your energy supply contract could help you lock in substantial savings.
+As discussed above, revisiting and renegotiating your energy bill and supply contract could help you lock in substantial savings.

 So, how does your nonprofit go about renegotiating your energy supply contact?
 There are several ways to go about procuring your energy, but a competitive procurement will ensure a competitive price.
 These are your options: